 CSS Negative Padding

-Negative numbers don't work when specifying CSS padding because they go against the purpose of this aspect of CSS.
-In the textile industry, the word "padding" refers to the lining or filling that's stuffed inside a material.
+As we mentioned earlier, you can't use negative numbers to specify CSS padding because they go against the purpose of this aspect of CSS.
+In the textile industry, "padding" refers to the lining or filling stuffed inside a material.
 This is the same scenario for CSS padding properties.

 At the default padding of 0, the content's edge is the same as the border edge.